Eudialyte Properties, Facts and Photos

-When used for its metaphysical properties eudialyte is said to help with self love and aids giving love to others.
+Eudialyte helps with self-love and aids giving love to others.
 It's known as a stone of friendship and forgiveness.
-It facilitates extra sensory perception (ESP) and has been used to help optic nerve disorders.

 Eudialyte replenishes energy levels in cases of over exertion and increases vitality.
 It can offer support and strength if you're run down or recovering from minor illness.